mcavender/security/README.md

 # Checkout and Build Instructions

-First check out the AdminApp and the security code into separate directories.
-In the security directory, modify the pom.xml.
-Change the react.app.path to point to the place where the React project is.
-Also, some users have been automatically been loaded into the database at runtime,  The users are in the src/main/resources/data.sql table.
+In order to login, some users have beenautomatically been loaded into the database at runtime,  The users are in the src/main/resources/data.sql table.
 The password is encrypted, but is actually "user-password".
 To build everything, type
 "mvn install" in the security directory.
 The maven